-I know that, one day, a doctor, who probably
+I am sure that, one day, a doctor,

 will bend over me to attest to my death.

-He will be examining a corpse, but will never be able to attest to,
+He will be examining a body, but will never be able

 with the lovers I conquered, the devoted and faithful friends